Pre-Purchase Inspections WA

 Roof Frame Inspection

-On a single-storey home we will often carry out an inspection of the roof frame at the same time as the plate height inspection.
+On a single-storey home in WA we will often carry out an inspection of the roof frame at the same time as the plate height inspection.
 Generally, the roof is completed fairly quickly after the home reaches plate height.
 This inspection includes a detailed assessment of all roof framing elements in accordance with AS1684.4 and any roofing notes included in the engineer’s details.
-We will also inspect tie down straps and connections and anything else that is relevant to this stage of construction such as pergola post footings, fire blankets, flashings, tie down rods etc. It is best to do an inspection of the roof before the ceilings are installed as this is when visibility and access is easiest, also some builders do not allow inspectors to enter the roof cavity at PCI.
+We will also inspect tie-down straps and connections and anything else that is relevant to this stage of construction such as pergola post footings, fire blankets, flashings, tie-down rods etc. It is best to do an inspection of the roof before the ceilings are installed as this is when visibility and access is easiest, also some builders do not allow inspectors to enter the roof cavity at PCI.
 On a two-storey home an additional inspection is recommended at upper floor roof framing which is basically a repeat of the ground floor plate height & roof frame inspection.

 Practical Completion Inspection (PCI)

-A Practical Completion Inspection (PCI) is an assessment of the home when it is practically complete.
+A Practical Completion Inspection (PCI) in WA is an assessment of the home when it is practically complete.
 Practical completion does not necessarily mean 100% completion and there are usually some minor items that are not complete at this stage.
 Where possible we prefer to attend the PCI at the same time as the client and supervisor.
 This way the home is as close to completion as possible and we can verbally run through the items on site with client and supervisor to achieve the best outcome.
 We can carry out a separate inspection the day before PCI if necessary.
 An assessment of the home is carried out while the supervisor carries out the site meeting with the client and then a group discussion occurs at the end of the meeting where a complete list of incomplete or defective items is compiled.
 A written report is then sent by email within 24 hours.
 The PCI will include an assessment of all completed work (where it is accessible and visible) and will also include an inspection of the roof cavity from the manhole.